Last updated on July 28th, 2023 at 01:43 pm

 Base Listed Salary Calculation

 Firstly, we need to calculate the worker’s daily salary.
 So, let’s see an example.
-Let’s think about Raul, a nice employee that has worked for the company doing administrative tasks for two and a half years.
-So, let’s say he makes MXN $10,000 a month.
+Let’s think about Raul, an excellent employee that has worked for the company doing administrative tasks for two and a half years.
+So, let’s say he makes MXN 10,000 a month.

-Certainly, Raul has continuously worked for your company for two years.
-Therefore, he gets 8 days of vacation annually, with a mandatory vacation premium of 25%.
-Besides Raul’s Aguinaldo (Christmas Bonus) is the mandatory 15 days.
+Certainly, Raul has continuously worked for your company for one year.
+Therefore, he gets 12 days of vacation annually, with a mandatory vacation premium of 25%.
+Besides, Raul’s Aguinaldo (Christmas Bonus) is the mandatory 15 days.

 Finally, we have all the information we need.
 Subsequently, we need to obtain our integration factor.

-What we are trying to obtain is the number of days that the worker earns a salary in a year.
+We are trying to obtain the number of days the worker earns a salary in a year.
 So we add the extra days (Vacation Days and Christmas Bonus days) to 365, which is the number of days in a year.
 Then, we convert the vacation premium to days by multiplying the premium by the vacation days.

 - Christmas Bonus 15 days.

-This gives us an integration factor 1.0685.
-Now we just multiply Raul’s daily salary times the integration factor to obtain his Base Listed Salary.
+This gives us an integration factor of 1.0822.
+Now we multiply Raul’s daily salary times the integration factor to obtain his Base Listed Salary.

-And voila, Raul’s Base Listed Salary is $356.16 and all the benefits will be calculated on that amount.
+And voila, Raul’s Monthly Base Listed Salary is $10,821.92, and all the benefits will be calculated on that amount.

 The Measurement and Updating Unit (UMA)

 The Unidad de Medida y Actualización (UMA) is an economic reference unit.
-It is linked to inflation, and it’s used in Mexico to pay things like fines and social housing loans.
+It is linked to inflation and used in Mexico to pay fines and social housing loans.
 The National Institute of Geography and Statistics (INEGI in Spanish) calculates the UMA.
-You can see it published here.
+You can see 2023’s published here.

 Why is it important to calculate social security in Mexico?
 Because IMSS allows for a maximum Base Listed Salary limit of 25 UMAs.
 Besides, some deductions are made on this unit.

 UMAs change every year.
-But don’t worry, just bookmark this article and we keep it updated for you.
+But don’t worry; bookmark this article, and we will keep it updated.

 |Concept||Mexican Pesos||US Dollars|